FIL-Builders/fil-frame/README.md

      ```
      Replace `<Your Wallet Private Key>` with your wallet private key.

+7. Update `deploy.ts` under the `scripts` directory:

+   Uncomment the network you want to deploy to in the `SendMessage.deploy` function.
+You can find other gateway and gas service addresses [here](https://docs.axelar.dev/resources/testnet).

-7. Compile and Deploy the smart contracts:
+8. Compile and Deploy the smart contracts:

    ```bash
    npx hardhat run scripts/deploy.ts --network <network>
    ```

    Replace `<network>` with the desired network (e.g. `calibration` and `sepolia` in this case).
+Make sure you have enough tFIL and Sepolia ETH in your wallet!
 Copy the contract address once the deployment is complete.

-   > Ensure you update the Axelar gateway and gas service address for Filecoin Calibration and Ethereum Sepolia respectively in `deploy.ts` file under the `scripts` directory and deploy them seperately.
-You  can find the gateway and gas service address [here](https://docs.axelar.dev/resources/testnet).
+9. Paste the 2 contract addresses into `packages/nextjs/app/axelar/page.tsx`:

-8. Send a message to the destination chain:
+10. Send a message to the destination chain:

    ```bash
    npx hardhat run scripts/sendMessage.ts --network calibration